Bankers Professional Liability (BPL) Insurance Definition & Meaning

 - Transposing numbers on a record

-- Giving a client misleading or inaccurate advice
+- Giving a client misleading or inaccurate advice or information

 - Breach of duty